absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

  - Concrete decoration
  - Singleton management

-First, when trying to make a concrete from either an abstract or an object, the contains checks if a singleton exists with the given abstract name.
+First, when trying to make concrete from either an abstract or an object, the contains checks if a singleton exists with the given abstract name.
 If the abstract is not a string, it will always return a fresh instance.
 If a singleton exists, it is returned without going any further.

 If a singleton is not found, then the concrete is resolved.

 To resolve the concrete, it starts by checking if the given abstract is bound to the container, either as an abstract or as an alias.
-If it is the case, the concrete is retrieve, along with a singleton flag.
+If it is the case, the concrete is retrieved, along with a singleton flag.

-Otherwise, if the abstract is a valid tag, the tagged concrete are resolve through the same process within a loop to resolve all the tagged abstracts.
+Otherwise, if the abstract is a valid tag, the tagged concretes are resolved through the same process within a loop to resolve all the tagged abstracts.

-Otherwise, if the abstract is a string, it assumes that it must be either a path or a module that is requireable.
+Otherwise, if the abstract is a string, it assumes that it must be either a path or a module that can be required.
 It attempts to require it.

 Otherwise, the abstract is considered a concrete.